Family plays the biggest role in students’ decision to attend postsecondary.

 IBE and the Federal Reserve will focus the project on employees, emphasizing to parents, grandparents, and guardians how they must be full partners in their children’s education.
 The project will also ask employers to emphasize the importance of children attending postsecondary to obtain a credential that leads to a good career.

 IBE, the Federal Reserve and participating school districts will work jointly on these lunch-and-learn messaging sessions.
-The Federal Reserve will use its data analysis experts to track the success of the projects.
+The Federal Reserve will assist with the development of a data analysis tool that will be used to track the success of the projects.
 We expect the Federal Reserve-IBE-School Districts project to last a minimum of five years.
 If we are successful in moving the go-on rate in these school districts the project will be expanded to other Idaho school districts.

 The grassroots collaboration between the Federal Reserve and IBE holds the promise of improving academic achievement for all students, thus setting them up for success in school, work and life in their local communities, our state, and the world.